beckym223/manual_work/E6_long_edited.md

 of Pareto optimality.
 And for this the as- sumption of perfect competition was con- venient if not essential.
 As William Baumol
-11 There are, of course, a fair number of economists who consider themselves to be in the American institu- tionalist tradition.
-They are likely to belong to the Association for Evolutionary Economics, which has its own journal, but thus far they have had little influence on the main trends in theoretical and applied work in economics.
-12 See also Schumpeter (1954, pp. 972 ff).
-13 See, for example, the papers by Paul Joskow and Martin Shubik in last year's Papers and Proceedings of the American Economic Association.
-See also Shubik (1970, p.
-415), who bluntly declares: "There is no oligopoly theory."

 ### ---Economics-1976-0-09.txt---